grigory-zhovtun/bookings/readme.md

 # Bookings and Reservations

-This is the repository for my bookings and reservations project.
+This is the repository for my "Bookings and Reservations" project.

 - Built in Go version 1.16
 - Uses the [chi router](https://github.com/go-chi/chi/v5)